Northwestern University "Wildcat" Marching Band: High School Band Day

 Beginning in 1956, John Paynter began the tradition of inviting high school marching bands from the Chicago area to join NUMB on the field for halftime at one game each year.
-While Band Day was dropped from the schedule for several years in the '90s, it returned in 2004 and continues to be a feature each year.
+While Band Day was dropped from the schedule for several years in the 1990s, it returned in 2004 and continues to be a feature each year.
 At its peak there were nearly 10,000 high school musicians participating.

 NUMBALUMS

 NUMBALUMS are those band members who have graduated.
 The NUMBALUMS perform during Homecoming at the parade, alumni gatherings, and during the pre-game and halftime shows at the Homecoming football game.
 NUMBALUMS also perform at such other occasions as away games where the student Band does not make an official appearance, but where there are sufficient NUMBALUMS available to put together a Spirit Band to cheer on the football team.

-The NUMBALUMS were created by John Paynter in 1972, formally chartered as an organization in 1999, and officially recognized by the Northwestern Alumni Association in 2002.
+The NUMBALUMS were organized by John Paynter in 1972, formally chartered as an organization in 1999, and officially recognized by the Northwestern Alumni Association in 2002.
 The NUMBALUMS are an active organization that not only provides opportunities for the Alums to get together and perform, but also has raised funds for the purchase of new uniforms and equipment for NUMB.
-There are currently roughly 3,000 members.
+There are currently roughly 2,000 members.

 In April 2014, NUMBALUMS made public its efforts to establish the Northwestern Bands Push On Fund.
 The Endowment will be entirely donation-funded and used to improve the lives of Band members and the Band as a whole.

+Notable NUMBALUMS include previous Northwestern Director of Bands, Mallory Thompson, and Broadway conductor, Ian Weinberger.

 The SpiriTeam

 Founded in the 1960s, the "SpiriTeam" consists of two leaders of the band: the "Spirit Leader" and the "Grynder" (also known as "Grinder").

-Traditions surrounding the SpiriTeam evolved over time, reflecting the personalities of the members of the SpiriTeam.
+Working closely with the SpiriTeam is a third student, the "Geek".
+While traditions surrounding the SpiriTeam have evolved over time, reflecting the personalities of its members, their role remains to energize the band and student section in the stands throughout the game.
 The 2007 season marked the first all-female SpiriTeam.